 Section 3 is a federal obligation that is tied to HUD funding.
 Section 3 states that recipients of HUD housing and community development funding must provide "to the greatest extent feasible" job training, employment, and contracting opportunities for low and VLI residents and "Section 3 businesses."
+A "recipient" is an entity that receives Section 3-covered funds directly from HUD, such as a public housing agency, a state, city, or county.

 It applies to all HUD funding for public housing and Indian housing, such as the public housing operating fund and capital fund, Resident Opportunity and Self-Sufficiency grants, Family Self-Sufficiency grants, HOPE VI, and the Rental Assistance Demonstration (RAD) program.
-Section 3 also applies to other housing and community development funding including Community Development Block Grant (CDBG), HOME Investment Partnerships, Housing Opportunities for Persons with AIDS, and Neighborhood Stabilization Program funds.
+Section 3 also applies to other housing and community development funding including Community Development Block Grant (CDBG), HOME Investment Partnerships, National Housing Trust Fund, Housing Opportunities for Persons with AIDS, and Neighborhood Stabilization Program funds.